blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/009-update-pool-cert.md

 ## Step 8 - Verify registration
 Changes take effect in two epochs.
 After the next epoch transition, verify that your pool settings are correct.

-Wait a few minutes for transaction to reach chain, then you can go to your favorite Cardano explorer to see if transaction was successful like: https://cardanoscan.io/
+Wait a few minutes for the transaction to reach the chain, then you can go to your favorite Cardano explorer to see if transaction was successful like: https://cardanoscan.io/